alexandrexose/hello-world/README.md

 # hello-world
 This is my first project, just trying to make sense of GitHub.
 Apparently is a web hosting platform for version control and collaboration.
-It let you and other work together in different projects from anywhere.
+It lets you and other work together in different projects from anywhere.
 In the future I would like to share this doc with my friend Juan, so we can work together in our first project.

 About me: